How Many Pages a Day Should I Read? Find Your Number

 How to Adjust for Book Difficulty and Available Time

-Usually, the problem is not discipline.
+A page goal that feels reasonable on Sunday can fall apart by Wednesday.
+Usually the problem is not discipline.
 It is mismatch.
 The book got harder, the week got tighter, or both.
 A target that works for a fast novel often fails with a dense history book, a technical manual, or a week full of interrupted reading sessions.

 Difficulty changes the cost of each page.
-ExecuRead's reading speed reference states that technical reading can drop to about 50 to 75 words per minute, while easier non-technical reading is often much faster.
+As the ExecuRead figures above show, technical material can take three to four times longer per page than casual reading.
 In practice, that means the same 10 pages can feel light in one book and heavy in another.
+Stop treating pages as equal units.
+They are not.

 Use this adjustment method: